paoloserra/MeerKATHI-docs/sphinx/manual/workers/image_line/index.rst

     Maximum number of clean iterations to perform.

+  **gain**

+    *float*, *optional*, *default = 0.1*

+    Fraction of the peak that will be cleaned in each minor iteration.

   **wscl_mgain**

     *float*, *optional*, *default = 1.0*

-    WSclean gain for major iterations, Ratio of peak that will be subtracted in each major iteration.
+    WSclean gain for major iterations, i.e., maximum fraction of peak that will be cleaned in each major iteration.

   **wscl_sofia_niter**